epinio/docs/docs/tutorials/custom_builder_go.md

 ---
-sidebar_label: "Deploy Gitea with a custom builder image"
+sidebar_label: "Epinio Journey: Deploy complex applications with a custom builder image"
-sidebar_position: 14
+sidebar_position: 4
 title: ""
 ---

 # Deploy Gitea with a custom builder image

-This How To will show you how to deploy Gitea with Epinio and a custom builder.
+While you likely won't use Epinio to build and deploy Gitea, we are using it to show how to build a more complex application with Epinio.

 [Gitea](https://github.com/go-gitea/gitea) is a self-hosted Git service.
 It is written in Go and Node.js.